Traveling with Disabilities

 Need convincing points for discussing with hotel employees why it is important to take measures for better inclusion?
 Here are some facts and figures:

-- People with disabilities add billions of dollars to the tourism industry, and this is steadily increasing each year.
+• People with disabilities add billions of dollars to the tourism industry, and this is steadily increasing each year.
+Investing in inclusive travel options can open the door to a steady stream of customers who are eager to spend on travel experiences.

 5 Reasons Everyone Should Care